 Learning Experience. {Describe what you consider the most valuable learning experiences of the “Hunt for the Wombat” project.}

 Objectives. {Evaluate your performance.
-Describe how your performance aligns with each of the performance objectives (refer to 06_moe_performance_objectives.doc).
+Describe how your performance aligns with each of the performance objectives.
 Give supporting details and examples to justify your grade.}

 Challenge {To what degree of difficulty did you challenge yourself?}